needle-mirror/com.unity.sentis/Documentation~/import-a-model-file.md

 To use an imported model, you must use `ModelLoader.Load` to create a runtime `Model` object.

 ```
+using UnityEngine;
+using Unity.Sentis;

-public class CreateRuntimeModel : MonoBehaviour {
+public class CreateRuntimeModel : MonoBehaviour
+{
     public ModelAsset modelAsset;
-    private Model runtimeModel;
+    Model runtimeModel;

     void Start()
     {
         runtimeModel = ModelLoader.Load(modelAsset);
     }
 }
 ```

 You can then [create an engine to run a model](create-an-engine.md).

 ## Import errors

 If the [Model Asset Import Settings](onnx-model-importer-properties.md) window displays a warning that your model contains unsupported operators, you can add a custom layer to implement the missing operator.
-Refer to the `CustomLayer` example in the [sample scripts](package-samples.md) for an example.
+Refer to the `Add a custom layer` example in the [sample scripts](package-samples.md) for an example.

 ## Additional resources